Anamico/S3StreamThru/README.md

 # S3StreamThru

 Middleware for express that basically acts like express body parser.
-However it does the following:
+However it streams the post body directly to an S3 file.
+Intended to be used for direct binary file uploads from backgroumnd sessions in iOS and Android.

 ## Why?